Ganja travel guide: Azerbaijan's ancient second city

 How do I get there from Baku?

-Ganja is reachable by road and rail from Baku.
+Ganja is reachable by road and rail from Baku, and there are domestic flights as well.
 Message us with your dates and we'll fit it into a wider itinerary.

 Want to build the west of Azerbaijan around Ganja?
 Message Pink Travel on WhatsApp with your dates.
 Explore our tours or reach out via our contact page.